emmcalla/E03b-JSON/README.md

 If you need to check to see if you have produced a valid JSON file, you can validate it at https://jsonformatter.org/json-editor.

 Edit the LICENSE and README.md and submit a URL to your repository on Canvas.

+Above is the set of instructions for this project.
+This was meant as an exercise in preperation for a larger interactive fiction project as part of a game technology class at IU.